Retail Efficiency: Tips for the Creation of Best Practices

 Traffic is down - I get it.

-Like it’s all those darn customers’ fault.
+It's like it’s all those darn customers’ fault.

 As retailers, you need to get over that mindset because what you set your mind on is where you will go.
 In-store retail sales are expected to rise this year, but not by much.

-I overheard somebody doing that in a store about their own customers.
+I overheard somebody doing that in a store about their customers.
 And you know the kicker?
 It was the owner.

 I stood there thinking, "Really?"
 I would've been fired if I had ever talked like that about a customer.